Bogadon/beholders/README.md

 # Beholders

-A lightweight implementation of [observer pattern] for rails active record models.
+A lightweight implementation of the [observer pattern] for rails active record models.

 Originally developed as an alternative to [rails-observers] with the goal of:
 - Better support for current versions of rails.